Pankaj-Goyal/logTail/README.md

     go to the directory server, then give command
     -> javac -cp ../../ ServerLogHandler.java
     -> java -cp ../../ ServerLogHandler.java absolute_path_log_file true
-    In second command, first argument is the absolute path of the log file which has to be tailed.
+    In second command, first argument is the local absolute path of the log file(residing locally on this server) which has to be tailed.
 Pls ensure it exists.
     The second argument is a boolean true/false, which tells whether to auto update file with random data at frequent          interval.

- 2. Now start the client
+ 2. Now run the client main method
    using cli-
    go to the directory client, then run
    -> javac LogTailClient.java